Hard Rock Hotel collapsed months ago. Two victims are still in the rubble.

 "I wish there was a better way.
 I wish we could have given these families closure much sooner," he added.

-New Orleans Mayor LaToya Cantrell announced the planned implosion on Friday, prior to the problem with the fallen tarp revealing one of the bodies.
+New Orleans Mayor LaToya Cantrell announced the planned implosion Friday, before the fallen tarp revealed one of the bodies.

 She said an implosion was safer for workers and the public than taking the building apart bit by bit.